uxtxarly/uxcuellar.github.io/collections/_cases/tid-migration.md

 <figure><img src="/assets/images/tid-usabilitytest.webp" alt="Internal usability test"><figcaption>
 Remote usability test.</figcaption></figure>

+During the live rollout:
-The results exceeded our expectations. **99.5% of the 60,000 VPID users successfully migrated to Trimble ID without any issues**.
-Only 0.5% required assistance from customer support.
+- **99.5% of the 60,000 VPID users successfully migrated to Trimble ID.**
+- Only 0.5% required assistance, translating to 300 support tickets.
+- Average support resolution time: 7 minutes.

 ### Key Learnings

-Migrating users between systems is a daunting task for most teams.
-After all, users are our most valuable asset, and acquiring them takes both time and money.
-Our goal was a fast, smooth migration with minimal disruption for customers.
-Achieving this required meticulous planning, clear communication, and seamless collaboration across teams.
+Migrating users between systems is a daunting task requiring meticulous planning, clear communication, and strong collaboration across teams.
+By leveraging data-driven insights, proactive communication, and iterative user testing, we achieved a seamless migration experience for users while meeting stringent security standards.

+This project reinforced the importance of:

+1. Early and thorough planning to identify user needs and potential barriers.
+2. Continuous user engagement through varied communication channels.
+3. Leveraging metrics to measure success and guide decision-making.

+With over 500,000 users successfully migrated by the end of Phase 2, this initiative set a new benchmark for future projects.

 <script src="/assets/js/flickity.js"></script>